-But client focus is not just a forward-thinking, hippy-dippy, progressive law firm move—it’s also about as conservative and defensive as you can get.
-Law firms today are not just competing with other firms and new types of legal services providers, but they also are in direct competition with their own clients.
+Obsessing about your clients is not just a forward-thinking, hippy-dippy, progressive law firm move—it’s also about as conservative and defensive as you can get.
+Law firms today are not just competing with other firms and new types of legal services providers, but they also are under more pressure than ever to demonstrate better value to their clients.

-In-house legal departments are growing at a faster rate than ever before.
-They’re bringing more work in-house and supplementing their workforce with technology and in-sourced lawyers.
-And they’re willing to disaggregate the work to be performed in the most cost-effective manner, by the most efficient provider available.
+In-house legal departments are changing fast, and perhaps the rate of change is knocking some firms off balance.
+They’re more willing to shape their legal service needs around a pick-and-mix approach by bringing more work in-house and supplementing their workforce with technology and in-sourced lawyers.
+And they’re quite prepared to disaggregate the legal work in the most cost-effective manner, by the most efficient provider available.

-Whereas, once upon a time, outside counsel would have gotten most of the legal work for a particular matter, today the client may rely on technology for a first pass contract review, send due diligence to an LPO, perform all of the work they can with their internal or contract lawyers, and send a small fraction to outside counsel to advise.
+Whereas, previously, outside counsel would have received most of the legal work for a particular matter, today the client may lean on technology for a first-pass contract review, send due diligence to an LPO, perform more work with their internal or contract lawyers, and send a small fraction to outside counsel to advise.

-From a client’s perspective work done in-house is FREE, in the same way the firms think technology built by their IT teams is FREE.
+From a client’s perspective, work done in-house is FREE, in the same way that firms think technology built by their IT teams is FREE.
 You can’t compete with FREE on price.
-Reputation and great lawyers might keep bet-the-company business coming a firm’s way, but unless your firm is the elite of the elite, that work is probably not sufficient to keep the firm profitable.
+Reputation and great lawyers might keep bet-the-company business coming a firm’s way, but unless your firm is the elite of the elite, that work is probably not sufficient to sustain a future business model.

-To be competitive with all of these alternatives, firms have to provide a better client experience.
+To compete in this fragmented landscape, law firms have to double-down on their client management strategies, and become obsessed.
 That means reducing general counsel’s complexity and friction.
 Making their lives easier.
 Giving them what they need, when they need it, in the form that best suits them.

 Design thinking and secondment